HeadspaceMeditation/beyonce/README.md

 AWS's [guidelines](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html), take this to the extreme:

-> ...you should maintain as few tables as possible in a DynamoDB application.
-> ...most well-designed applications require only one table,
+> ...most well-designed applications require only one table

 Keep in mind that the _primary_ reason they recommened this is to _avoid_ forcing the application-layer to perform in-memory joins.
 Due to Amazon's scale, they are highly motivated to minimize the number of roundtrip db calls.
 You are probably not Amazon scale.
 And thus